-2. Slice your fresh garlic and place in the bottom of your Pickl-It jar.
+- Slice your fresh garlic and place in the bottom of your anaerobic jar.

-3. Add you fresh dill (washed and left whole, not chopped) to the bottom of the jar with the garlic.
+- Add your fresh dill (washed and left whole, not chopped) to the bottom of the jar with the garlic.
 I kind of layered mine a little, as you can see in the picture above.

-5. Take your extra carrot and make some very thin slices, about 3 inches long and about 1/8 inch thick.
+- Take your extra carrot and make some very thin slices, about 3 inches long and about 1/8 inch thick.
 You will need about 8 of these slices.
-I can’t take credit for this handy, dandy tip.
-This is something that I learned in the Lactofermentation class from Cooking Traditional Foods.

-7. Place your weight (I use a glass candle holder that I found at the dollar store – it’s about 2 inches across) on the “floor”.
+7. Place your weight on the “floor”.
 See picture below.

 8. Pour your brine over your carrots. you want the brine to cover the top of the weight, but not be too much higher than the shoulder.
 You need a good inch of expansion space.
 Press down on the weight firmly to remove any air bubbles that may have gotten caught.
 Do this carefully, as not to dislodge your “floor”.

-9. Insert the airlock into the Pickl-It lid and add 1.5 tbsp. of water.
+9. Insert the airlock into the anaerobic jar’s lid and add 1.5 tbsp. of water.
 Close the latch on the lid and make sure it is secure.

 10. Move your carrot to a spot in your house where it will can be undisturbed for about a week.
 Wrap the jar in a towel to keep out any UV light, which damages the bacteria.